-Thorington is the founder (1981) and Co-Director of New Radio and Performing Arts, Inc. (aka Ether-Ore).
-From 1987-1998, NRPA commissioned and produced the New American Radio series for the public radio system, and since 1996 has commissioned and produced net art for its Turbulence.org website.
+Thorington was the founder (1981) and Co-Director of New Radio and Performing Arts, Inc. (aka Ether-Ore).
+From 1987-1998, NRPA commissioned and produced the New American Radio series for the public radio system, and from 1996 to 2016 commissioned and produced net art for its Turbulence.org website.
 NRPA closed its doors at the end of 2017.

 |interaXis, an investigation into the possibilities of improvisation, form, and presentation in a multi-site, network-based performance that included Wadada Leo Smith, Mark Trayle and Jesse Gilbert at UCLA, Los Angeles and Nick Didkovsky, Leroy Jenkins, Dafna Naphtali, and Thorington at Harvestworks, New York City, December 2001.|

 streamed Internet performance, Adrift